-AIL’s Teacher Training Program focuses on quality, in-depth education for Afghan teachers in Pakistan and Afghanistan.
+AIL’s Teacher Training Program focuses on quality, in-depth education for Afghan teachers in Afghanistan.
 The training of teachers greatly increases the capacity of schools to offer quality education to Afghan students.
 Once teachers are trained in modern pedagogical basics of teaching, AIL offers workshops to expand their capacity.
 In-depth topics are offered through short mini-workshops covering both the basics of teaching techniques and advanced subject matter such as Report Writing, Ethics, Writing Lesson Plans, Writing Objectives, Classroom principles, Primary Math, Psychology, Basic and advanced Literacy, Dari, Administrative Responsibilities, Teaching Methods, Fundamentals of Afghan Law, and Women’s Rights.

 The skills of AIL’s teachers and teacher trainers are consistently gaining strength.
-AIL teacher trainers continue to add new curriculum gained through their own teaching experience and outside sources.
-AIL recently added curriculum that teaches students how to handle their own money and save for the future, as well as hands-on learning about the native natural environment.
+AIL teacher trainers continue to add new curriculum gained through their own teaching experience and from outside sources.
+For example, AIL added curriculum that teaches students how to handle their own money and save for the future, as well as hands-on learning about the native natural environment.
 Teacher trainers are also adding new experiential learning opportunities to expand on critical thinking skills.
 Recently, a teacher training was held that brought students in during the training sessions so that the teachers could try their hand at the new methodologies they were learning in a classroom setting before implementing them in their own classes.
 It allowed them to get a true feel for how these new methodologies would work in the real world.

 It is this forward thinking of the teacher trainers that is making such a great impact on the overall educational system in Afghanistan.
 AIL was able to respond to a request from remote Nooristan Province to train their teachers who had never had the opportunity of training.
 Those teachers were able to return and train more teachers and impact students who had never received anything close to a quality education.
 The Afghan government consistently requests AIL to train its public school teachers.
 In 2017, AIL was one of only 14 organizations licensed to train teachers in Herat by the Ministry of Education.

 The result is students adapt and learn quickly.
-Many students who are taught by AIL-trained teachers are able to read after only 3 months of instruction compared to the typical 3 years students need when taught under the old methods.
+Many students who are taught by AIL-trained teachers are able to read after only 3 months of instruction compared to the typical 3 years that students need when taught with the old methods.
 Some students have been so energized by their ability to learn quickly that they have accelerated their education, completing multiple grades within one year.